 The European ARC regularly organises workshops, tutorials and schools related to ALMA.
 Dedicated CASA data reduction tutorials are held throughout Europe, as well as sessions describing the ALMA OT and more general workshops explaining the current ALMA capabilities.
-Additionally, the European ARC Network offers online video tutorials and training sessions such as the regular series of Interactive Training in Reduction and Analysis of Interferometric data (I-TRAIN; https://almascience.eso.org/tools/eu-arc-network/i-train) and the ALMA explained series of 3-minute videos with the purpose of introducing and explaining ALMA and basic interferometry principles to non-experts.
+These general workshops include for instance the ALMA Archive school and ALMA school organized by the European ARC network.
+Additionally, the European ARC network offers online video tutorials and training sessions such as the regular series of Interactive Training in Reduction and Analysis of Interferometric data (I-TRAIN) and the ALMA explained series of 3-minute videos with the purpose of introducing and explaining ALMA and basic interferometry principles to non-experts.